 WASHINGTON, D.C. - In its Jan.
 8 order list, the U.S. Supreme Court denied a petition for certiorari by a man who claimed to have opted out of the 2011 settlement of a privacy class action against Google Inc. over its now-defunct Google Buzz feature, letting stand a Ninth Circuit U.S. Court of Appeals ruling affirming dismissal of the suit under the doctrine of res judicata (Michael Amalfitano v.
 Google Inc., No. 17-358, U.S. Sup.).

-SAN FRANCISCO - Facebook Inc. on Nov.
-11 filed an amended answer in a putative class action brought against it under Illinois' Biometric Information Privacy Act (BIPA), with the social network operator raising a new affirmative defense that the Illinois statute violates the dormant commerce clause of the U.S. Constitution as applied by the plaintiffs (In re Facebook Biometric Information Privacy Litigation, No. 3:15-cv-03747, N.D.
+SAN FRANCISCO - On Dec.
+8, the same day that a group of plaintiffs moved for class certification in their claims under Illinois' Biometric Information Privacy Act (BIPA) against Facebook Inc., the social network moved for summary judgment, telling a California federal court that applying the Illinois law to its out-of-state facial recognition activities would violate the dormant commerce clause of the U.S. Constitution (In re Facebook Biometric Information Privacy Litigation, No. 3:15-cv-03747, N.D.
 Calif.).

 WASHINGTON, D.C. - The Office of Inspector General (OIG) on Nov.
 28 rescinded a 2006 advisory opinion for the drug patient assistance program Caring Voice Coalition Inc. after determining that the program provided patient-specific data to one or more supporting drug companies, according to an OIG letter and a company statement.